Haantjes Algebras and Diagonalization: Nijenhuis and Haantjes operators

-We stress that the notion of $n$-th order generalized Nijenhuis torsion was proposed in a completely independent way also in \cite{YKS}.
+We wish to recall that a notion of generalized Nijenhuis torsions was also proposed, in a independent way, in~\cite{YKS}.
 In that algebraic construction, one considers generalized torsions of order $n$ associated more generally to an arbitrary vector-valued skew symmetric bilinear map on a real vector space.
 In our geometric approach, which is a recursive one, we work on a tangent bundle and fix the initial condition of the recurrence with the standard choice of the Lie bracket between vector fields.